damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

     - Optional
        - Laser cutter
        - Etc.
- 4. Identifying the mechanical interfaces/atachements to main body ( refer to example of JPL open-source rover)
+ 4. Identifying the mechanical interfaces/atachements to main body (refer to example of JPL open-source rover)
- 2. Assembly sequence
+ 5. Describing the machining/ fabrication if it is necessary during the assembly (refer to manufacturing)
+    - Machining process
+    - Sequence of process
+ 6. Structral assembly sequence
+    - Part list: is a complete list of all parts needed to build the complete product.
+       - Item numbers: are based on the assembly structure, that is, the order in which parts are displayed in assembly.
+       - Part number or drawing number: which is a reference back to the detail drawing (Refer to the BOM)
+       - Description: is usually a part name or a complete description of parts
+       - Quantity: is the number of that particular part used on this assembly.
+       - Image of each part
     - The set of steps necessary to properly assemblme the product
   3. Datasheet of components
     - What a component does?
     - How to use the component?
  4. List of the tools for assemble or disassemble